joakimthun/Elsa/README.md

 ######Closures
 ```
-  // All types of functions(including member functions) in Elsa are treated as any other "object" and can be passed around and      /   // assigned to variables.
+  // All types of functions(including member functions) in Elsa are treated as any other
+  // "object" and can be passed around and assigned to variables.

-  // If a functions uses any variables or fields from the context in which it was declared the function will
+  // If a functions uses any variables or fields from the context in which it was declared
-  // keep a reference to that variable or field
+  // the function will keep a reference to that variable or field

   var x = 10;

-  var ret = fn : int => { return x; }; // A function that takes no arguments and returns the integer captured from the outer scope
+  // A function that takes no arguments and returns the integer captured from the outer scope
-  var inc = fn => { x = x + 1; };      // A function that takes no arguments, returns void and increments the captured variable by 1
+  var ret = fn : int => { return x; };
+  // A function that takes no arguments, returns void and increments the captured variable by 1
+  var inc = fn => { x = x + 1; };

   inc(); // x is now 11
   PrintLn(ret()); // Prints 11

-  // A function that takes another function(taking no arguments and returns void) as an arguments an invokes it twice
+  // A function that takes another function(taking no arguments and returns void) as an argument
+  // and invokes the passed function twice
   fn callTwice(fn f) {
      f();
      f();